Sessions and Events

 1:15 p.m.
 2:30 p.m.

-This session will address NASAD’s functional role as an independent accrediting organization, with particular focus on its structural and organizational connections to institutional (“regional” and “national”) and other specialized accrediting bodies; state and federal governing bodies; and applicant and member institutions.
+This session will address NASAD’s functional role as an independent accrediting organization, with particular focus on its structural and organizational connections to regional (now referred to as “institutional”), national, and specialized (some as “institutional” and others as “programmatic”) accrediting bodies; state and federal governing bodies; and applicant and member institutions.
 It will also provide an overview of the structure, resources, operations, and decision-making patterns of NASAD, with special attention to the benefits and responsibilities of accredited institutional membership.
-One emphasis will be on ways the Association and its work assist administrators as they work to fulfill their local responsibilities.
-Individuals attending the NASAD meeting for the first time are encouraged to attend.
-Time for questions will be provided.

 1:15 p.m.
 2:30 p.m.